testo-org-101/music-and-ai/lesson4/lessonContent.md

 Discover the steps involved in designing a functional music-related AI application.

 ## Learning Objectives
-- Design and develop a simple AI application related to music
+Design and develop a simple AI application related to music

 ## Topics Covered
-- Design Principles
-- Prototype Development
+Design Principles, Prototype Development